 You can easily monitor your data transmission from within Settings, explore the data you’re sending with Log Search, and relax knowing that our pricing is transparent, consistent, and won’t penalize you for sending important security data to the platform for analysis.

 For further technical details and recommendations, please see our Collector Requirements Help Documentation.

 If you have steady, relatively fast internet, you can deploy InsightIDR.

 Insight Agent: Typically 1-2MB/endpoint/day is sent from your endpoints to Insight.

 API: InsightIDR can interact with leading cloud apps and IaaS to collect authentication and admin behavior to expose risky actions and compromised accounts.

 InsightIDR operates on a continuous deployment model.
 We understand it is absolutely critical that we do not introduce noisy detections, and that we prioritize up-time and builds to ensure quality in feature rollout models.

 Here are a few tenets of our methodology that ensure availability and quality:

-Solve multiple use cases with the Insight cloud.
+Solve multiple use cases with the Insight Platform.
 Half of our InsightIDR customers use another Insight product, such as InsightVM for vulnerability management.